webmin/webmin.com/content/faq.md

 Now all requests to `webmin.example.com/webmin/` (pay attention to the trailing slash) to the Apache virtual host will then be passed through to the Webmin server on `localhost` port `10000`.

 {{< alert primary exclamation "Usermin via Apache gateway?"
 "The instructions are exactly the same as for Webmin with the only difference that Usermin default port is `20000` and configuration files are located in `/etc/usermin` directory." >}}
+{{< alert danger exclamation-triangle "Getting permission denied error?"
+"This could be due to SELinux restrictions.
+Check the SELinux configuration for web server network connections." >}}

 {{< details-end >}}
 {{< details-start post-content-details "<strong>Nginx</strong>" >}}